 With more than 800 productions shot in our state since 1980, it’s a pretty safe bet that North Carolina plays a role in at least one of your favorite movies or TV shows.
 Here are six destinations to relive some iconic moments from the big (and small) screen.

 Going Hollywood...
 East

 Going Hollywood...
 EastWilmington

-Scenes from the 1988 romantic comedy Bull Durham, which featured the minor league Durham Bulls baseball team, were shot at Historic Durham Athletic Park and at spots around the city such as The Green Room.
+Scenes from the 1988 romantic comedy Bull Durham, which featured the minor league Durham Bulls baseball team, were shot at Historic Durham Athletic Park and at spots around the city.
 Although the Durham Bulls now play a mile down the road, visitors still swing by the 1926 ballpark’s famous ticket office: a rust-color tower with a conical roof.

 Dirty Dancing, Clean Lake